liuwei792966953/cloth-glfw/README.md

 # ClothSimulation
 First attempt of cloth simulation using OpenGL 3.3, GLFW.
-Implemented physics simulation based on the euler steps method and the damped spring model.
+Implemented physics simulation based on the euler steps method and the damped mass spring model.

-Unfinished yet.
-Have to implement collision detection.
+Got help from here: https://graphics.stanford.edu/~mdfisher/cloth.html

+---update May 1st---
+When using explicit euler steps, you have to add a LOT of damping (air resistance, damped spring, etc).
+You have to lower the total energy per step via these damping factors.
+Otherwise it will explode no matter how small the time-step is.